Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Methods

 where $K$ is the number of anchor points sampled from the unlabeled region $U$ such that the whole region is covered by the union of extracted masks, i.e. $U \approx \bigcup_{k=1}^K {S^f_k \cup S^g_k}$.
 Having considered different variants of $g$-network including: weight sharing (with and without dropout) and independent training, we choose a momentum-based scheme \cite{He_2020_CVPR, NEURIPS2020_BYOL} where the network $g$ (parameterized by $\theta_g$) is implemented as an exponential moving average of the network $f$ (parameterized by $\theta_f$).
 The update rule for $\theta_g$ is given by: $\theta_g \leftarrow m \theta_g + (1 - m) \theta_f$. $f$ is trained by back-propagation.
-Implementation details, the choice of a momentum coefficient $m\in [0, 1)$ and extensive ablations of the $g$-network types can be found in the Supplementary.
+We refer to Appendix A.3 for extensive ablations of the $g$-network types and A.6 for the choice of a momentum coefficient $m\in [0, 1)$.
 Briefly, momentum variant provides the fastest convergence rate, improves training stability and is motivated by prior work \cite{tarvainen2017mean, dino2021}.
 Significance of the embedding consistency term in weakly supervised setting is illustrated in Fig.~\ref{fig:embeddings}.
 Note how the complex patterns present in the background (e.g. the flower pot) are propagated into the embedding space of the network trained without the consistency term (top, column 2), leading to spurious objects in the background after clustering (middle, column 2).
 In contrast, the same network trained with the embedding consistency loss results in crisp embeddings, homogeneous background embedding and clear background separation with no false positives (column 3).
 We confirm this observation by PCA-projecting the embeddings of background pixels onto 2D subspace (bottom).
 Network trained sparsely with the consistency term implicitly pulls background pixels into a single cluster, similar to the fully supervised network where the background pull is enforced by the loss.
 In contrast, the network trained without the consistency loss does not form a tight background cluster in the feature space.
-In addition, with a limited annotation budget of a certain number of objects, we achieve (see Supplementary) much better segmentation accuracy with objects distributed across many images than with a few images fully labeled.
-The latter is prone to over-fitting, whereas the presence of the strong consistency regularizer in the former enables it to train from just a few object mask annotations.
+In addition, with a limited annotation budget of a certain number of objects, we achieve (see Appendix A.5) much better segmentation accuracy with objects distributed across many images than with a few images fully labeled.
+The latter is prone to over-fitting, whereas a more diverse training set and the presence of the strong consistency regularizer in the former enables it to train from just a few object mask annotations.
 Our weakly supervised loss, termed Sparse Single Object loss ($L_{SSO}$), is given by: